beeware/briefcase/docs/how-to/publishing/macOS.rst

 ===
-MacOS
+macOS
 ===

-This guide will walk you through the process of publishing a MacOS app to the Apple App Store.
+This guide will walk you through the process of publishing a macOS app to the Apple App Store.

 .. admonition: App Stores are a moving target